medusajs/medusa/docs/content/add-plugins/twilio-sms.md

 ## Retrieve Credentials

 For the [Twilio SMS plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-twilio-sms), you need three credentials from your Twilio account: Account SID, Auth Token, and a Twilio phone number to send from.
-You can find these 3 from your [Twilio Console’s homepage](https://console.twilio.com).
+You can find these three from your [Twilio Console’s homepage](https://console.twilio.com).

 ## Install Plugin